tafara-marava/student_management/readme.md

 Student Management System

 **Project Description**:
 This project is a simple Python-based Student Management System that interacts with an SQLite database to manage student records.
 It allows users to add, update, delete, and query student data.
-The system uses SQL queries to interact with the database and provides a console-based interface for users to perform operations on student records.
+The system uses SQL queries to interact with the database, and it provides a console-based interface for users to perform operations on student records.

 **Project Goals**:
 - Create a SQL database to store student records.